Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively

 \subsection{The effect of the water model}

 Figure \ref{fig6} shows the $j_{i}(r)$, $v_{i}(r)$, and $c_{i}(r)$ profiles for TIP4P/2005 and SPC/E water models with the ECCR2 ion model and the scaled-charge O$_{\mathrm{S}}$ model being fixed.

 It was already apparent from our results for bulk that the SPC/E water model is stickier than the TIP4P/2005 model: it interacts with the ions more strongly and forms a tighter water shell around the ions.
 The consequence of this fact in the nanopore is twofold.
 We observe a Ca$^{2+}$ peak farther from the wall for the SPC/E model due to the SPC/E molecules associating with Ca$^{2+}$ more strongly and hindering the Ca$^{2+}$+O$_{\mathrm{S}}$ association.
-This makes the Ca$^{2+}$ ions in this region more mobile.
+This makes the Ca$^{2+}$ ions more available in a region, where they are more mobile due to their increased distance from the binding sites.
 The increased mobility of the ions is also shown by the velocity profiles; it is also a consequence of the reduced (more screened by water) interactions between the charged species (Ca$^{2+}$, Cl$^{-}$, and O$_{\mathrm{S}}$).

 The fact that the competition between Ca$^{2+}$ and water for the space near the O$_{\mathrm{S}}$ atoms is different for the two water models is well shown by the RDF profiles in Fig.~\ref{fig7}.
 The 1st peak in the O$_{\mathrm{S}}$-Ca$^{2+}$ RDF is higher for the TIP4P/2005 model, while the reverse behavior is observed for the O$_{\mathrm{S}}$-O$_{\mathrm{w}}$ RDF.
 The O$_{\mathrm{S}}$-Ca$^{2+}$ curve for SPC/E (left panel, blue color) is not something that we expect for the RDF between two oppositely charged particles.
-The 1st peak is too small indicating a weak binding of Ca$^{2+}$ ions to the O$_{\mathrm{S}}$ atoms hindered by the SPC/E water molecules.
-This has the consequences on the current and selectivity data.
+The 1st peak is too small, indicating a weak binding of Ca$^{2+}$ ions to the O$_{\mathrm{S}}$ atoms hindered by the SPC/E water molecules.
+This has consequences for the current and selectivity data.

 If we look at the pore selectivity for SPC/E with the ECCR2 ion model, it is $S_{+}^{\mathrm{P}}=1.05$ for the scaled-charge O$_{\mathrm{S}}$ pore, while it is $S_{+}^{\mathrm{P}}=0.84$ for the full-charge O$_{\mathrm{S}}$ pore.
 These numbers are systematically larger then the corresponding values for TIP4P/2005: $S_{+}^{\mathrm{P}}=0.664$ and $0.447$.